Road Safety

 Car maintenance workshop

-As part of Council’s Local Government Road Safety Program, Council holds free basic car maintenance workshops to help you feel more confident and empowered on the road.
+As part of Council’s Local Government Road Safety Program, Council with the support of TfNSW, is holding a FREE basic car maintenance workshop to help you feel more confident and empowered on the road.

 The workshop is run by specialised educator Galmatic, who provides a safe and no judgement zone where basic car maintenance skills are shared including